 Master Sommelier Andrea Immer Robinson has parlayed her love of wine into a successful career.
 Her books, television appearances, and DVDs have made her a household name.
 Robinson began her career at the French Culinary Institute in New York City, where she attended culinary school and later became the Dean of Wine Studies.

 Robinson's approach brings energy and clarity to wine pairings for the public, and she has consulted for a variety of clients, including Target, Marriott and Hilton hotels, and the Olive Garden.
-She's one of only fourteen women in the world to become a Master Sommelier.
+As of 2011, she's one of only fourteen women in the world who has become a Master Sommelier.

 Deciding on a wine to go with a meal can be intimidating for someone with little wine or culinary knowledge, but according to the Wine Market Council, over 240 million cases are consumed in the U.S. each year.
 If you have a passion for wine and you want to share that love with the public, then a culinary career as a sommelier might be waiting for you.